infernostars/rainbows-os/README.md

 Commands operate in the command line, and programs can be executed in in the command line, then command line is hidden and program can be used.
 Exiting the program is also possible with a selected keybind.

+## Minimum Requirements
+x64 and x86_64 systems are supported.
+4MB of RAM is recommended.

 ## How to use
 To use Rainbows, you need to flash a storage medium, such as an USB stick or CD drive, and then insert it into your computer.
 Then, restart your computer.